erlef-cna/website/security-policy.md

 - **Pre-Arranged Contacts:** We have established direct communication channels with these projects to ensure timely coordination.
-This includes Elixir, Erlang, Erlang Ecosystem Foundation, Glem, and Hex.
+This includes Elixir, Erlang, Erlang Ecosystem Foundation, Gleam, and Hex.
 - **Process:** Projects with prior agreements may have tailored processes for vulnerability handling, while always adhering to the timeframes outlined in this document.